ahyaeki/go-crud/README.md

         "password": "123"
     }
     ```
-- Make sure to have the same session_token that was generated during login process, otherwise it will return Forbidden/Unathorized.
+- Make sure to have the same session_token inside the header that was generated during login process, otherwise it will return Forbidden/Unathorized.

 ## Contributing